Probing homogeneity with standard candles: Conclusions

 We focused on further investigating the existence of inhomogeneities with a size of several hundred $\Mpc$, which was previously studied by \cite{Keenan} (\Keenan) using observed luminosity density in different fields of observations. \Keenan studied three different regions (which we call F1, F2, F3), while we reconstruct the density profile only in F1 and F3, where the number of SNe is high enough to allow a statistical analysis.

-Our results are in good agreement with the rescaling of \TMPP proposed by \Keenan for both F1 and F3.
-At low redshift the agreement of our reconstructed density profiles for F1 and F3 is also good with respect to \Keenan, while at higher redshift there is some difference which could be due to the smaller number of higher-redshift SNe in our dataset.
+Our results are in good agreement with the rescaling of \TMPP proposed by \Keenan for both F1 and F3. \COM{At low redshift t}\HWC{T}he agreement of our reconstructed density profiles for \COM{F1 and} F3 is also good with respect to \Keenan, while \HWC{in F1} at higher redshift there is some difference \COM{which could be due to the smaller number of higher-redshift SNe in our dataset}.
 The density profile along F1 and F3 directions are different and this clearly shows the existence of an \emph{anisotropy} not detectable by \TMPP.

 The inhomogeneity detection depends crucially on the velocity dispersion of Cepheids-hosting galaxies.
 This is naturally expected since large values of the velocity dispersion can introduce noise in the data which dominate over the effects of inhomogeneities.
 As a confirmation of the importance of the velocity dispersion, we find that the very low-redshift peak in \TMPP, corresponding to the Virgo cluster, is well reconstructed from the luminosity distance data when we consider a small velocity dispersion for Cepheids-hosting galaxies, but disappears for larger dispersion.
 This suggests that the Cepheids-hosting galaxies data should be analyzed assuming a value for the velocity dispersion smaller than the one used in \Riess, and is supported by the observations of nearby clusters \cite{Tully:2007ue,2015ApJ...805..144K}.
 Large values of the velocity dispersion could introduce an artificially strong noise in the analysis that contaminates the real signal of large scale structures on the velocity field.